ballerina-platform/module-ballerinax-googleapis.gmail/gmail/Package.md

 ```
 import wso2/gmail;
 ```
-This will download the gmail artifacts from the central repository to your local repository.
+This will download the Gmail artifacts from the central repository to your local repository.

 ##### Prerequisites
 1. Download the ballerina [distribution](https://ballerinalang.org/downloads/).